Sightseeing Tour Nassau, Bahamas

 What’s Missing: The tour is advertised as being about two hours.
 At the onset, Patrick indicated that the tour would be about 2 to 2.5 hours.
 Flash forward over 3.5 hours later, we still had not returned to the port!
 While it was great that there was extra time allotted, it did make for some scheduling issues for other planned activities on the cruise.
 Part of the reason we booked the tour was based on the duration.
 If you are considering this tour, be advised it may run longer than you expect, so plan accordingly.

-Main Takeaway: For first time visitors to New Providence Island and Nassau, the Paradise Island and Sightseeing Tour will give you a nice overview.
-While you will not spend too much time at any of the sites, you will get to experience many attractions which many help you decide what you want to do and see next time you are in the Bahamas.
-Many cruises stop at this popular port so getting an introduction to theses attractions might be the perfect excursion for those new to the Bahamas, but veteran cruisers may be a bit bored on this excursion.
+Main Takeaway: For first time visitors to Nassau, the Paradise Island and Sightseeing Tour will give you a nice overview.
+While you will not spend too much time at any of the sites, you will get to experience many attractions which may help you decide what you want to do and see next time you are in the Bahamas.
+Many cruises stop at this popular port so getting an introduction to these attractions might be the perfect excursion for those new to the Bahamas, but veteran cruisers may be a bit bored on this excursion.

 Welcome to the Bahamas

-Scheduled to arrive around noon, the Enchantment of the Seas was planned to spend 12 hours in port, leaving at midnight of the same day.
-Pulling into port, we could see that there were already two ships docked-one Carnival and one Disney Cruise Line.
+With our ship scheduled to arrive around noon, Enchantment of the Seas was going to be docked in port for 12 hours.
+Pulling into port, we could see that there were already two ships docked.
 After a few minutes, an announcement was made that we were free to go ashore, so we headed out to meet the tour at the designated time, right outside the ship.

 Fort Fincastle and the Queen’s Staircase

 Exiting the port area, you are on Bay street, a main business and shopping area with all of your typical stores.
 The Princess wanted to return to this area to shop later, but those plans were altered due to the extended time of this tour.